SolaceDev/solace-dev-tutorials/src/pages/tutorials/nodejs/topic-to-queue-mapping.md

     subscriber.log(error.toString());
 }
 ```
-At this point your browser is connected as a client to the Solace message broker.
+At this point your nodejs application is connected as a client to the Solace message broker.
 You can use SolAdmin to view this client connection and related details.

 ## Session Events